Angela L. Allen, of WickedWriter.com, has been creating content for online clients since 1999 and has been blogging since 2000.

 Before launching her online business, Angela’s early career included positions as a managing editor of a small newspaper, a political campaign media coordinator, a public relations consultant, and the coordinator for a regional cancer program, including fundraising and events.

-Her first blog was little more than an anonymous online journal chronicling the trials and tribulations of buying a 25-acre swath of woods in the depths of Casey County, Kentucky with the insane notion that she could build a mile-long road through the woods, clear a spot in the center, build a tiny cabin by hand, and create a business that would allow her to write for a living — all while raising three young children solo.
+Her first blog (circa 1999) was little more than an anonymous online journal chronicling the trials and tribulations of buying a 25-acre swath of woods in the depths of Casey County, Kentucky with the insane notion that she could build a mile-long road through the woods, clear a spot in the center, build a tiny cabin by hand, and create a business that would allow her to write for a living — all while raising three young children solo.

 In 2002, she changed the name of her fledgling micropreneur business to launch her “Wicked” brand and successfully niched her business to provide web content creation and online marketing services.
 She grew the business to serve clients in 28 states and seven foreign countries.

-In 2010, she introduced LivingSmall.com, a URL she has secured in 2003 to create a special-interest blog devoted to the topics of voluntary simplicity, minimalistic lifestyles, and living happily in tiny houses.
+In 2010, she introduced LivingSmall.com, a URL she had secured in 2003 to create a special-interest blog devoted to the topics of voluntary simplicity, minimalistic lifestyles, and living happily in tiny houses.
 LivingSmall.com generated its first viral post in 2014, which boosted her modest traffic of 400+ unique visitors per day to over 42,500 per day.

 She served on the Board of Directors of the International Virtual Assistants Association (IVAA.org) from 2001-2004 and led the organization as President from 2003-2004.